Mastering the Stock Overview Tab

 Each number has two badges showing the trend:

-Finmagine Latest Quarter Results card — Revenue, Operating Profit, Net Profit with QoQ and YoY badges
+Latest Quarter card showing Revenue, Operating Profit, Net Profit with QoQ and YoY percentage change badges

-Latest Quarter Results — Revenue, Operating Profit, and Net Profit with QoQ and YoY change badges
+Latest Quarter — Revenue, OP, Net Profit with QoQ and YoY badges

 QoQ vs. YoY — Which Matters More?
 For most businesses, YoY is more meaningful because many sectors have seasonality (festive season, monsoon dependency, year-end government spending).
 A weak QoQ can simply be seasonal.
 But a weak YoY means the business actually performed worse than the same quarter last year — that's a genuine concern.